-’90 Day Fiancé’: Jenny and Sumit Reunited After Shocking Reveal
+’90 Day Fiancé’: Jenny And Sumit Reunited After Shocking Reveal

-On Monday’s episode of TLC’s 90 Day Fiancé spinoff series, 90 Day Fiancé: The Other Way, Jenny and Sumit reunited after being separated for over a week, according to a report from E!
+On Monday’s episode of TLC’s 90 Day Fiancé spinoff series, 90 Day Fiancé: The Other Way, Jenny and Sumit reunited after being separated for more than a week, according to a report from E!
 News.

 90 Day Fiancé: The Other Way focuses on Americans who’ve decided to abandon their lives in the United States to relocate to foreign countries in the name of love.
 When 60-year-old Jenny met 30-year-old Sumit online, she was immediately taken by the Indian man but she didn’t realize she was the target of a catfishing scam.
 Sumit later confessed his transgression, claiming he did it because he enjoyed talking to white women using aliases but meant no harm.
 After coming clean to the woman, Jenny eventually forgave Sumit and traveled to India to meet him in person.